diogoaurelio/schedoscopeWiki/Command-Reference.md

 ### materialize

-Materialize view(s).
+Materialize view(s) - i.e., load the data of the designated views and their dependencies, if not already materialized and current in terms of data and transformation version checksum.

 The materialization command ID is returned as a result.

 Supported options:
 - `-s`, `--status <status>`: materialize all views that have a given status (e.g. 'failed')